scheme-requests-for-implementation/srfi-126/srfi-126.md

-Changes `hashtable` to associate `key` with `obj`, adding a new association or replacing any existing association for `key`, and returns unspecified values.
+Changes `hashtable` to associate `key` with `obj`, adding a new association or replacing any existing association for `key`, and returns an unspecified value.

 - `(hashtable-delete! hashtable key)` (procedure)

-Removes any association for `key` within `hashtable` and returns unspecified values.
+Removes any association for `key` within `hashtable` and returns an unspecified value.

 - `(hashtable-contains? hashtable key)` (procedure)